igor47/blog/_posts/2020-09-13-minimal-viable-air-quality.md

 The results, with other rooms in the house and outside the house on my Grafana dashboard:

 ![Normal Fan](/static/images/minimal-aq-all-together.png)

+Setting up `telegraf`, `influxdb`, and `grafana` is beyond the scope of this post.
+If you do go this route, however, the `mini-aqm` code is already writing a log of collected data into a `measurements.log` file.
+You can run the collector while you're working on the visualization setup, and then import the "historical" data you've collected when you're done.

 ## What's Next?